dioptra-ai/frontend/docs/querying-getting-started.md

 ## Getting started with querying

-Dioptra offers a comprehensive set of APIs to execute metadata, metrics and ML queries
+Dioptra offers a comprehensive set of APIs to execute metadata, metrics and ML queries.

 ### Data selector

-All Dioptra APIs leverage the same data selector
+All Dioptra APIs leverage the same data selector.

 ```json
 {